S24hz/OptimizeVegasPro16/EN - Optimize Vegas Pro 16.0.0.424.md

 - Favor audio sync when playing Variable Frame Rate (VFR) media
 - Automatically name regions and markers if not playing
 - use linear scrub range
-- Make spacebar and F 12 Play/Pause instead of Play/Stop
+- Make spacebar and F12 Play/Pause instead of Play/Stop
 - Always draw marker lines
 - Allow edit cursor to be dragged